Professor Billie Hunter

 RCM Professor of Midwifery and Director, WHO Collaborating Centre for Midwifery Development

-In my role as the Royal College of Midwives Professor of Midwifery, I undertake a range of professional and research leadership activities.
+In my role as the Royal College of Midwives Professor of Midwifery, I undertake a range of professional, international and research leadership activities.
 I am the Director of a new WHO Collaborating Centre for Midwifery Development within the WHO European Region, which focuses on strengthening midwifery throughout Europe.
-I am also the Research Theme Lead for the Maternal Child and Family Health and Wellbeing Research Theme.
+In July 2016 I was made a Fellow of the Royal College of Midwives and in June 2018 I was awarded a CBE in the Queen's Birthday Honours, in recognition of my services to midwifery and midwifery education in the UK and in Europe.
+I am an Honorary Professor of Midwifery in the School of Nursing, Midwifery and Physiotherapy, University of Nottingham and an Adjunct Professor, Faculty of Health, University of Technology Sydney (UTS), Australia.

 I am also interested in exploring how maternity care culture has changed over time, and have a background in the history of 20th century maternity care.
 Historical publications include: Leap N and Hunter B (1993/2013) The Midwife's Tale; Borsay A and Hunter B (2012) Nursing and Midwifery 1700-2000.